Vogue (magazine): Documentaries

 In 2009, the feature-length documentary The September Issue was released; it was an inside view of the production of the record-breaking September 2007 issue of U.S. Vogue, directed by R. J. Cutler.
 The film was shot over eight months as Wintour prepared the issue, and included testy exchanges between Wintour and her creative director Grace Coddington.
 The issue became the largest ever published at the time; over 5 pounds in weight and 840 pages in length, a world record for a monthly magazine.
 That record has been broken by Vogues September 2012 issue, which came in at 916 pages.

 Also in 2012, HBO released a documentary entitled In Vogue: The Editor's Eye, in conjunction with the 120th anniversary of the magazine.
 Drawing on Vogues extensive archives, the film featured behind-the-scenes interviews with longtime Vogue editors, including Wintour, Coddington, Tonne Goodman, Babs Simpson, Hamish Bowles, and Phyllis Posnick.
 Celebrated subjects and designers in the fashion industry, such as Nicole Kidman, Sarah Jessica Parker, Linda Evangelista, Vera Wang, and Marc Jacobs, also appear in the film.
 The editors share personal stories about collaborating with top photographers, such as Leibovitz, and the various day-to-day responsibilities and interactions of a fashion editor at Vogue.
 The film was directed and produced by Fenton Bailey and Randy Barbato.
 In October 2012, Vogue also released a book titled Vogue: The Editor's Eye to complement the documentary.

 Video channel

 In 2013, Vogue launched the Vogue video channel that can be accessed via their website.
 The channel was launched in conjunction with Conde Nast's multi-platform media initiative.
 Mini-series that have aired on the video channel include Vogue Weddings, The Monday Makeover, From the Vogue Closet, Fashion Week, Elettra's Goodness, Jeanius, Vintage Bowles, The Backstory, Beauty Mark, Met Gala, Voguepedia, Vogue Voices, Vogue Diaries, CFDA/Vogue Fashion Fund, and Monday's with Andre.
+Current video series on the channel include "73 Questions", featuring celebrities from Sarah Jessica Parker to Bad Bunny, and "Beauty Secrets", sharing makeup how-tos from models, actors, and unexpected personalities like Martha Stewart.